AmateurECE/twardyece-repository/docs/Reference/Git.md

 * `--to-cmd`: Provide a command to obtain the addresses that should fill the `To:` field of the email.
 This is super useful for the kernel submission workflow.
 An
   example: `--to-cmd="scripts/get_maintainer.pl my.patch"`

+# Tags

+Sometimes, git doesn't fetch tags when `git pull` is run.
+Ensure that you're fetching the correct remote by running `git fetch <remote>`.
+This helps in multi-remote scenarios, such as Linux kernel development.
+If this still doesn't work, try `git fetch --tags <remote>`.